A BREAKTHROUGH IN NITRIC OXIDE DELIVERY

 REFERENCE: (1) Bryan, Nathan S. “But I Thought Nitrite and Nitrate Were Toxic.”
 Functional Nitric Oxide Nutrition, Crescendo Publishing, 2018, pp. 63–68.

-- If your body cannot make NO, Neo40 Professional’s patented quick dissolve tablet delivery system generates NO.
+- If your body cannot make nitric oxide, Neo40® Professional’s patented quick dissolve tablet delivery system generates nitric oxide.

-- Neo40 Professional improves your body’s own ability to produce NO by improving endothelial function.
+- Neo40® Professional improves your body’s own ability to produce nitric oxide by improving endothelial function.

-- Neo40 Professional contains unique methylated tetrahydrofolate (MTHF) to support NO producing activities.
+- Neo40® Professional contains unique methylated tetrahydrofolate (MTHF) to support nitric oxide producing activities.

 Featured Products in This Article:

-Neo40® Professional is a clinically researched, patented technology in the form of a quickly dissolvable tablet.
-It is the first and only system to safely generate an independent source of physiological nitric oxide (NO) for systemic restoration.
+Neo40® Professional: A clinically researched, patented technology in the form of a quickly dissolvable tablet.
+It is the first and only system to safely generate an independent source of physiological nitric oxide for systemic restoration.